The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos

 In Fig.~\ref{fig:gamma_exp_scaling} we show our inferred kinematic-phase growth rates, $\gamma_\texp t_0$, for each plasma configuration.
 Consistent with both theoretical expectation and prior work, we find that the data follow $\gamma_\texp \propto \Reh^{1/2}$ for $\Mach \lesssim 1$ and $\gamma_\texp \propto \Reh^{1/3}$ for $\Mach > 1$ simulations.
 Both scalings align with the expectation that magnetic growth is regulated by the stretching on the viscous scale of the hydrodynamical cascade, $\gamma_\texp \sim u_\nu/\ell_\nu \sim \Reh^{(1-\vartheta)/(1+\vartheta)}$, with $\vartheta = 1/2$ for Kolmogorov-like, and $\vartheta = 1/3$ for Burgers-like turbulence \citep{kulsrud1992spectrum, schekochihin2002model, schober2012magnetic}.
 We find that the growth rate transitions sharply between the two regimes, \ie as soon as the turbulence becomes even mildly supersonic the growth rate follows $\gamma_\texp \propto \Reh^{1/3}$.

-While the scaling of $\gamma_\texp$ with $\Reh$ in our simulations is in agreement with theoretical expectations, the proportionality constants we measure are systematically smaller than expected, $\sim 1/100$.
-A simple least-squares fit to the median values show in Fig.~\ref{fig:gamma_exp_scaling} gives $(3.22 \pm 0.06) \times 10^{-2}\Reh^{1/2}$ for our $\Mach \lesssim 1$ simulations, and $(4.48 \pm 0.06) \times 10^{-2}\Reh^{1/3}$ for our $\Mach > 1$ simulations, indicating that the kinematic dynamo only uses $1/100$ of the hydrodynamical energy flux at the viscous scale, which we find in the next section is the same for the nonlinear dynamo.
-These values are significantly smaller than predicted for $\Prm \gg 1$ flows -- $37/36$ for Kolmogorov flows, and $11/60$ for Burgers \citep{schober2012small, schober2012magnetic} -- and instead align more closely with predictions for $\Prm \ll 1$ flows, where $0.03$ is expected for Kolmogorov, and $5\times10^{-3}$ for Burgers \citep{schober2012small, schober2012magnetic}.
+While the scaling of $\gamma_\texp$ with $\Reh$ in our simulations is in agreement with theoretical expectations, the proportionality constants we measure, of order $\sim 1/100$, are systematically smaller than expected.
+A simple least-squares fit of the dimensionless kinematic growth rate, $\gamma_\texp t_0$, as a function of $\Reh$, gives $(3.22 \pm 0.06) \times 10^{-2} \,\Reh^{1/2}$ for our $\Mach \lesssim 1$ simulations, and $(4.48 \pm 0.06) \times 10^{-2} \,\Reh^{1/3}$ for our $\Mach > 1$ simulations.
+These fits indicate that the kinematic dynamo only converts $\sim 1/100$ of the hydrodynamical energy flux, $\varepsilon$, into magnetic energy.
+We show in the next section that this same conversion efficiency also holds in the nonlinear dynamo phase.
+These values are significantly smaller than predicted for $\Prm \gg 1$ flows ($37/36$ for Kolmogorov flows, and $11/60$ for Burgers \citep{schober2012small, schober2012magnetic}) and instead align more closely with predictions for $\Prm \ll 1$ flows, where $0.03$ is expected for Kolmogorov, and $5\times10^{-3}$ for Burgers \citep{schober2012small, schober2012magnetic, bovino2013turbulent}.